 What is the capital of the Netherlands?
-On Sporcle, we consider it to be Amsterdam, but the answer is a bit more complicated than that.
+Most people consider it to be Amsterdam, but the answer is a bit more complicated than that.
 Located in The Hague, you will find the Dutch parliament and government, as well as the Supreme Court and the Council of State.

 Hmm…that sure sounds like a capital to us.
 So what gives?
 Is Amsterdam or The Hague capital of the Netherlands?

 The origins of this capital confusion go back to the Middle Ages.
 Back then, The Hague was the seat of government for the County of Holland and the Counts of Holland.
 Amsterdam, on the other hand, was just your ordinary up-and-coming center of trade, commerce, finance and culture.

 In the 16th century, the Republic of the Seven United Netherlands was formed.
 The Hague remained as the de facto capital of the Republic, and was the location of many governmental institutions.
 Amsterdam, which had began as a fishing settlement in the 13th century, continued its rise to prominence.
 By the 16th, it was a hub of trade activities, helping the Netherlands become an economic power in Europe.
 As far as culture and the economy were concerned, Amsterdam was the most significant city in the Netherlands.

 However, with great power and growth came political tensions between Amsterdam and other political elements in the Dutch Republic.
 The Netherlands was not one big, united country, but rather, a confederation of politically autonomous provinces and cities.
 Leading the Netherlands was the Prince Stadtholder, a hereditary role passed on from the House of Orange-Nassau, that served as the head of state.
 During the 17th century, the Prince Stadtholder clashed several times with the city government of Amsterdam about policy.